 The Disastrous Effects of Debt

-The most important thing for retirees to do is to get themselves out of debt before retirement.
+The most important thing for many people to do is to get themselves out of debt before retirement.
 When the world debt bubble finally collapses, interest rates will spike, which will raise the cost of servicing debt.
 Those increased costs will trickle down throughout the economy, affecting everyone who holds debt.
 If you’re still paying off a mortgage, a car loan, or student loans when that occurs, you could see your monthly payments skyrocket.

 No one knows where the debt bubble will burst first, only that it will burst at some point.
 It could come in the form of a sovereign default, such as Greece or Italy no longer being able to service its debt.
 It could come in the form of a corporate default, such as GM or GE defaulting on its debt payments.
 Or it could come in the form of a wave of consumer defaults bringing down financial service firms, as we saw happen during the financial crisis.